stresslimit/snake-case/README.md

 ### It's the JavaScript Way

 Just cause we've always done something a certain way doesn't mean we shouldn't change.
-The current convention is actually a kind of skeuemorphism, where older constraints to reduce characters in code was relevant.
+The current convention is actually a kind of [skeuomorphism](http://en.wikipedia.org/wiki/Skeuomorph) [which is officially "uncool" on the internet], where older constraints to reduce character count in code was relevant.
 If you really want to save characters you will certainly be pre-parsing to uglify your code.

 ### It's harder to type